Geology of the Jemez Area, Chapter 12: The Recent Past

 The landforms we see in the Jemez today are usually eroded,

 sometimes heavily.
-Northern New Mexico has undergone regional
+Northern New Mexico has experienced regional

-uplift over the last few million years, with the result that
+uplift over the last several million years, with the result that

 erosion has accelerated and is now destroying rock beds that, in

 some cases, are nearly 1.8 billion years old.